-C. SUBMITTING THE CERTIFICATE PLAN OF STUDY AND GRADUATION
+C. SUBMITTING THE CERTIFICATE PLAN OF STUDY AND GRADUATION [Jump back to TOC]

 Students completing a Certificate in Optical Sciences should file a Plan of Study in GradPath in their last semester as they plan to graduate, unless they plan to switch from the Optical Sciences Certificate program to the Optical Sciences M.S. program.
-Students who wish to continue toward an M.S. are encouraged to apply for admission to the Optical Sciences M.S. program in their last semester of courses for the Certificate.
-Students who are admitted to the M.S. program while completing the Certificate program may apply all courses completed while active in both programs toward both programs.
+Students who wish to continue toward an M.S. are encouraged to apply for admission to the Optical Sciences M.S. program while completing the Certificate program may apply all courses completed while active in both programs toward both programs.
 Conversely, students who are admitted to the M.S. program after they have completed the Certificate program may only apply 12 units completed toward the Certificate toward their M.S.
 A grade of B or higher is required for all courses on the Certificate plan of study.
 Students should select the Associate Dean of Graduate Academic Affairs as their faculty advisor on the Certificate Plan of Study.
 Once the Optical Sciences Certificate Plan of Study has been submitted, no further GradPath forms are required.
 The Certificate will be conferred upon completion of coursework within the semester of expected graduation.